spintheweb/framework/schemas/WBMLs/README.md

-# Conversion T-SQL script from KeyVisions eSite to Spin the Web
+# Conversion T-SQL script from KeyVisions eSite to Spin the Web WBDL JSON

-TODO: Describe conversion of KeyVisions eSite webbase to JSON
+TODO: Describe conversion of KeyVisions eSite webbase to WBDL JSON